luhaza/fantasy-track/README.md

 # Fantasy Track
-You've heard of fantasy football, fantasy basketball, fantasy soccer, fantasy etc... here's fantasy track!
+You've heard of fantasy football, fantasy basketball, fantasy soccer, fantasy etc... welcome to fantasy track!

-Draft runners, jumpers, and throwers to be on your superteam.
+Draft your favorite collegiate athletes to be on your superteam.
 Score points over the season; the team with the most points at the end wins!

+Built with the MERN stack.